TianX-IA/AM205Project/README.md

 # **E1 — Sensitivity to Initialization (GN vs LM)**

 ### Goal
-Demonstrate that GN is highly sensitive to initialization, while LM has a substantially larger **basin of attraction**.
+Demonstrate that GN is highly sensitive to initialization, while LM has a substantially larger basin of attraction.

 ### Setup
 - Moderate noise ($\sigma = 0.05$)